trigg3rX/triggerx-contracts/README.md

 otcli network deploy --name TriggerX --eth --l2-rewards --security-provider eigenlayer --l1-chain 11155111 --l2-chain 84532 --l1-initial-deposit 100000000000000000 --l2-initial-deposit 100000000000000000
 ```

-The CLI will ask for registration details for the AVS to EigenLayer.
+The CLI will prompt for registration details for the AVS to be sent to the EigenLayer.

 3. Configure the TriggerX AVS: